cal-cs184-student/hw-webpages-sp24-epark272/hw2/index.md

 Along the way, I implemented a few extra credit features, mostly dealing with boundary cases in edge splitting and mesh upsampling.
 I also implemented a completely different mesh upsampling scheme.
 Seeing all the different subdivision schemes and reading the papers (including for the subdivision algorithms that I didn't implement such as Catmull-Clark and modified Butterfly) gave me an appreciation for the variety of different solutions that researches have come up with to solve the same problem.
 It also amazed me that many of the common algorithms use seemingly arbitrary weights when calculating updated vertex positions, empirically tested but not mathematically proven.

 ## Section I: Bezier Curves and Surfaces
-### Part 1: Bezier curves with 1D de Casteljau subdivision
+### Part 1: Bezier Curves with 1D de Casteljau Subdivision
 de Casteljau's algorithm is an algorithm to evaluate a Bezier curve from a set of control points.
 It relies on iterative linear interpolation between adjacent control points across a parameterized range $t \in [0, 1]$.
 The linear interpolation is calculated as follows: $$p_i^{'} = (1-t)p_i + tp_{i+1}$$

 In part 1 of this homework, `BezierCurve::evaluateStep` only performs one step of de Casteljau's algorithm.
 The implementation consists of iterating from `0` to `points.size() - 1` (to avoid going out of bounds), and then pushing the linear interpolation result to a `vector<Vector2D>`.
 Here is an example Bezier curve with 6 control points.